Table of contents

 • Elevation Gain: 540 ft. & 1325 ft.

-Hidden Lake is one of the most iconic images of Glacier National Park and because of this, it’s also one of the most popular trails.
-You’ll start this hike from the Logan Pass Visitor Center, which is at the conjunction of the two shuttle systems.
+Hidden Lake is one of the most iconic images of Glacier National Park, and because of this, it’s also one of the most popular trails.
+You’ll start this hike from the Logan Pass Visitor Center, the junction of the two shuttle systems.
 Heading out on a raised boardwalk, you begin hiking towards the Continental Divide and the hulking 8684-foot Bearhat Mountain on your way to the overlook.
-If you have it in you, we recommend continuing on to the shores of Hidden Lake, which will add 2.7 miles of hiking and an additional 770 feet of elevation loss and gain, but is totally worth it.
+If you have it in you, we recommend continuing on to the shores of Hidden Lake, which will add 2.7 miles of hiking and an additional 770 feet of elevation loss and gain but is totally worth it.
 Expect to see goats quite habituated to humans along this route, but please keep your distance and don’t feed them!

 Avalanche Lake